 Behind the wall is a mountain of cocoa beans from West Africa, destined for the bulk chocolate and confectionery market.

 The beans are loose, mixed up, and moved around by tractors.
-This isn’t uncommon – it’s the only way the multinational confectionery manufacturers can produce confectionery chocolate bars at the price they do.
+This isn’t uncommon – it’s the only way the multinational mass-production manufacturers can produce confectionery chocolate bars at the price they do.
 It’s not just a commodity, it’s a commodity on a massive scale.

 The beans for all your average 50p newsagent chocolate bars are stored in warehouses like this around the world.